 - 1. Recognize the important aspects of financial statement analysis. - 2.
 Compare horizontal analysis and vertical analysis. - 3.
-Define the basic components of ratio analysis. - 4.
-Recognize a comprehensive set of financial ratios and interpret them. - 5.
+Identify the basic components of ratio analysis. - 4.
 Identify the limitations of ratio analysis.

 Chapter 5: Analysis of Liquidity and Activity

 - 1. Recognize different liquidity ratios and how they can be used to compare companies. - 2.
 Compute and interpret liquidity ratios used to analyze a company's ability to pay debt. - 3.
 Compute and interpret activity ratios. - 4.
 Recognize how inventory and receivable factors will affect business analysis and comparisons.